markrebec/trailguide/README.md

 end
 ```

+If you've mounted the admin engine, you can view your experiment's participants and conversions there.

 ## Configuration

-The core engine and base experiment class have a number of configuration flags available to customize behavior and hook into various pieces of functionality.
+The core engine and base experiment class have a number of configuration options available to customize behavior and hook into various pieces of functionality.
 The preferred way to configure trailguide is via a config initializer, and the gem sets it's config defaults via it's own initializer.

 ```ruby
 # config/initializers/trailguide.rb